sajithamma/agenticrulebased/whitepaper.md

 - Communication services
 - Business process workflows

-Each tool function is registered with the system and can be invoked by the agent based on rule evaluation results.
+Each tool function is registered with the BackAgent system and can be invoked by the agent based on rule evaluation results.

 ## 6. Benefits and Advantages